Invertibility, Often: Introduction

 One can perform this folding procedure for the Cantor set as well.
-In addition, the tent map is measure preserving with respect to the Lebesgue measure $\lm$ on $[0,1]$, i.e. $\lm(f^{-1}(E)) = \lm(E)$ for every Borel subset of $[0,1]$.
-As we will see, in each of these cases, $f$ can be approximated arbitrarily closely by a suitable invertible map.
+In addition, the tent map is measure preserving with respect to the Lebesgue measure $\lm$ on $[0,1]$, i.e. $\lm(T^{-1}(E)) = \lm(E)$ for every Borel subset of $[0,1]$.
+As we will see, in each of these categories, $T$ can be approximated arbitrarily closely by a suitable invertible map.

-We will consider three different categories. \begin{itemize} \item[Section 2:] The objects are Cantor spaces and the morphisms are surjective continuous maps, with the topology of uniform convergence on the space of maps.
+We will consider four different categories. \begin{itemize} \item[Section 2:] The objects are Cantor spaces and the morphisms are surjective continuous maps, with the topology of uniform convergence on the space of maps.

-\item[Section 3:] The objects are measure spaces obtained from complete separable metric spaces and the morphisms are measure preserving measurable maps.
+\item[Section 3:] The objects are finite or $\s$-finite measure spaces obtained from complete, separable metric spaces and the morphisms are measure preserving measurable maps.
 The topology is that of pointwise convergence on the Borel sets.

+\item[Section 4:] The objects are finite measure spaces obtained from complete, separable metric spaces and the morphisms are nonsingular measurable maps, using the representation by isometries on the associated $L^1$ spaces.

-\item[Section 4:] The objects are again Cantor spaces but equipped with certain special ''good'' measures.
+\item[Section 5:] The objects are again Cantor spaces but equipped with certain special ''good'' measures.
 The morphisms are continuous, measure preserving maps and the topology is that of uniform convergence. \end{itemize}

 In each case, we show that the invertible maps, i.e. the isomorphisms in the category, comprise a dense $G_{\d}$ subset of the space of maps.
 In each case, the space of maps is a complete metric space and so the Baire Category Theorem applies.